 - Allow the patient to be proactively and personally engaged by providing quantitative measures of progress to facilitate patient-physician conversations and treatment choices.

-Pharmaceutical industry: Research-based pharmaceutical programs are rapidly adopting systems biology approaches.
+Research-based pharmaceutical programs are rapidly adopting systems biology approaches.
 This project is expected to advance this progress through:

 - Identification of novel drug targets